Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Experiments

 \paragraph{Methodology} To begin to address this question, we first investigate if we can \emph{shift} the skill COs by changing the proportion of relevant data for that skill, which are identified heuristically by tagging the relevant data sources in the pretraining data.
 Starting from the proportion of our canonical dataset (see \cref{fig:canonical_datamix_proportions}), we create four additional datasets for knowledge and five additional datasets for \reasoning in which we up- or downsample the proportion of skill relevant data.
 Specifically, for knowledge, we scale the original proportion of$~58\%$ down to$~22\%$ and up to$~85\%$.
 Similarly for \reasoning, we scale the code proportion from their original$~20\%$ down to$~11\%$ and up to$~84\%$.
 With these new datamixes, we train 16 models each with a budget of $6\times10^{18}$ FLOPs, which is the smallest compute scale represented in our IsoFLOP curves, and recompute the skill CO for that compute scale.

 \paragraph{Results} In \cref{fig:datamix_average}, we show the results for the code and knowledge held-out datasets.
 Unsurprisingly, increasing the amount of skill-dependent data (lighter colors in the plot), improves performance for that specific skill.\footnote{Increasing \code data improved losses on \code datasets \emph{beyond the next compute scale on the canonical datamix.}} This pattern is much clearer for \reasoning than for knowledge.
 We hypothesise that this is because code datapoints are easily identified and contain only code, whereas knowledge datasets are usually more dispersed as well as more difficult to label automatically.
 More relevant to our research questions \textit{is the fact that not only the losses, but also the COs shift.} Again specifically for \reasoning, this pattern is clear in both the hypothesis and held-out sets -- the more code data is included, the more capacity-hungry the CO becomes.
-For reference, in \cref{app:data_ablations_additional}, we provide individual plots for all \reasoning and \knowledge datasets of all splits, across all ablations.
+For reference, in \cref{app:data_ablations_additional}, we provide individual plots for all \reasoning and \knowledge datasets of all splits, across all ablations. \textbf{This implies a fundamental relationship between the skill proportions in the datamix and COs -- for a fixed compute budget, if the data requirement for a skill is satisfied by increasing its proportion in the datamix, we can afford to train a larger model on less data.}